Stocks slide as gold, oil spike on Middle East tensions

 |BOEING COMPANY

-Gold miners Barrick Gold and Newmont Mining rallied while energy giant Exxon Mobil was lower after a regulatory filing said its fourth-quarter results will be lower than a year ago.
-Rival Chevron was also lower on the news.
+Gold miners Barrick Gold and Newmont Mining rallied.
+Energy giant Exxon Mobil was higher despite releasing a regulatory filing that said its fourth-quarter results will be lower than a year ago.
+Rival Chevron was also higher.

 |Ticker